IT-Service/PowerShellModule.Tests/README.md

 each path is searched for PowerShell modules files (.psm1).
 For each relative folder it will look in the root of the relative path, and also recursively search the first level subfolders, for PowerShell module files (.psm1).
-Defaults to the relative paths 'DSCResources', 'DSCClassResources', and 'Modules'.
+Defaults to the relative paths 'PowerShellModules', 'DSCClassResources', and 'Modules'.

 #### Repository using `-Type 'Harness'` for `Invoke-AppveyorTestScriptTask`